18F/handbook/_pages/hiring-and-jobs/hiring.md

 - been on their current PD for at least 90 days
 - must hold the same grade level as the PD or have at least one year of specialized experience at the next grade below
   - if applicant is at the grade below, they will need to provide an updated resume and HR will need to qualify them. **This means Supervisors should NOT announce who they have selected until HR approves the selection**
-- If the role being advertised is a detail and does not have a PD associated with it, then any GS level can apply, unless the HM specifies which GS levels they are accepting.
+- If the role being advertised is a detail and does not have a PD associated with it, then any GS level can apply, unless the hiring manager specifies which GS levels they are accepting.

 #### Selection